 The time-tested way of building immunity, according to my dad is letting my child get a healthy dose of mother earth and sunshine.
 The old method of playing in the mud, falling, getting dirty and experiencing the wonders of outdoors worked for most children until a generation ago, but today, the stressors children face are very different.
 Pollution, imbalanced diets and heightened stress all add to low immunity and more vulnerable children today.

 The most crucial ingredients in our life are what we eat, our fitness and sleep habits, and our overall lifestyle.
-I follow these five steps to ensure my child has strong immunity to tackle any challenge.
+Here’s how to increase immunity in a child naturally by following these five steps I take to ensure my child has strong immunity to tackle any challenge.

 “Your diet is a bank account.
 Good food choices are good investments” – Bethenny Frankel.
 Fish, lean meats, eggs, fruits, vegetables, nuts, dry fruits, and curd are all easily available and are included in his diet.
 Vibrant foods like beets, mushrooms, salmon, walnuts, berries, etc not only make a refreshing meal but are healthy as well.
 The varying tastes and colors making it easy to add in his favourite dishes – most of the days.
 A rainbow diet is highly recommended.